pramode/Python-and-LaTeX-Book/src/chap7.rst

 ===========================
 Python functions are almost like mathematical functions - you give the function some input (give the number 2 to the *sqr* function), it performs some computation and gives you an output (4, in the case of the *sqr* function).
-In fact, the only reason we are calling a function is we are interested in getting its output.
+In fact, the only reason we are using a function is because we are interested in getting its output.

 But this need not be the case always.
 In this chapter, we examine how to write functions which have